Alsaxian/Spark4Stars/README.md

 # Spark for stars
 Author : YANG XIAN

-In this project we want to develop an algorithm, which can partition a big amount of huge files of stars (approx. 5G each) stored in a Hadoop File System on a multi-server cluster, into smaller files (128M) with the requirement that stars near to each other should stay together in the same ouput file, in order to simplify the downstream use and processing of these astronomic data.
+In this project we want to develop an algorithm, which can partition a big amount of huge files of stars (approx. 5G each), stored in a Hadoop Distributed File System on a multi-server cluster, into smaller files (128M) with the requirement that stars near to each other should stay together in the same ouput file, in order to simplify the downstream use and processing of these astronomic data.

 Each star (record) includes a series of attributes orginally, among others the Right Ascension (`RA`) and the Declination (`Decl`).
 See
 https://de.wikipedia.org/wiki/%C3%84quatoriales_Koordinatensystem